FREQUENTLY ASKED QUESTIONS

 COLLABORATION

-Who does NIHR HRC in Paediatrics and Child Health collaborate with?
+Who does the NIHR HRC in Paediatrics and Child Health collaborate with?

-We are keen to collaborate with academics, health professionals, businesses, children and young people, and families who are looking to developing evidence-based technology for paediatrics and child health.
+We collaborate with researchers, health professionals, businesses, children and young people, and families who are looking to developing evidence-based technologies for paediatrics and child health.

-Please read our collaboration request guidance before submitting the form to ensure your request is within our remit.
+Please read our guidance before submitting the form to ensure your request is within our remit.

 What support can the NIHR HRC in Paediatrics and Child Health provide?